treasonx/phantom-scrape/readme.md

 Email.js will capture the results of the hourly.js file and format the output properly for email.
 Then using https://github.com/weaver/node-mail we send them email using our SMTP server of choice.

+#Hourly.js Script

+This script is a PhantomJS script.
+It will load the accuweather page and then scrape the hour by hour forcast for a 24 hour period.
+There is some error checking in this script to make sure the structure of the page has not changed since we assume some element are present!
+The structure returned has an errors list and a results list.
+The errors list will contain a list of strings of errors that might have been encountered while we tried to scrape the page.
+The results list will contain forecast objects.
+See the example of the structures below.

+###Structure returned from hourly.js scripte

+    {
+      //Errors encountered while scraping.
+Normally 0
+      "errors": [
+        "Error one",
+        "Error two",
+        ...
+      ],
+      //Hourly Forcast structures from the scrape.
+      "results": [
+        {
+          "conditions": "Mostly Cloudy",
+          "realfeel": "53°",
+          "temp": "51°",
+          "time": [
+            "12am"
+          ]
+        },
+        {
+          "conditions": "Showers",
+          "realfeel": "53°",
+          "temp": "51°",
+          "time": [
+            "1am"
+          ]
+        },
+        {
+          "conditions": "Cloudy",
+          "realfeel": "53°",
+          "temp": "51°",
+          "time": [
+            "2am"
+          ]
+        },
+        ...
+         ],
+      //Forcast Day
+      "day": "2011-10-03T13:37:38.999Z"
+    }

+#Usage

+You can run the script manually at the command prompt with the following command node email.js sampleconf.json Make sure you have NodeJS installed.
+This can be setup as a cron job on a *nix system or if you are on a mac you can set it up as a launchd process (example coming soon)